praxis-live/support/docs/coding-video.md

 ## Zero-copy images

-It is important to note that _Praxis LIVE_ has an important extension to the Processing API to support efficient passing of video frames through the pipeline.
+It is important to note that _PraxisLIVE_ has an important extension to the Processing API to support efficient passing of video frames through the pipeline.
 If you want to copy an image input to the output or an offscreen graphics you should not use -

 ```java
 image(in, 0, 0);